 Speaking Statues

-Vienna’s »Speaking Statues« invited onlookers, tourists and Viennese to a dialogue between 2017 and 2019.
-The specialist group of leisure and sports companies of the Vienna Chamber of Commerce organized these free two-hour monument tours in cooperation with spaceandplace and austriaguides.
-Every year a different Grätzl was played on.
+From 2017 to 2019 Vienna’s »Speaking Statues« invited onlookers, tourists and Viennese to a dialogue.
+The »specialist group of leisure and sports companies« of the Vienna Chamber of Commerce organized these free two-hour monument tours in cooperation with spaceandplace and austriaguides.
+Every year a different Grätzl was played at.

 Monuments and statues shape the Viennese cityscape and are popular (selfie) hotspots for many tourists.
 In addition, the Viennese have also grown fond of »their« stone witnesses. »We want to see our city from a new, unfamiliar perspective and find out what we can learn from it,« says Eugene Quinn from spaceandplace, who developed the program.
 For this, some statues were »brought to life« by austriaguides and chatted with the guests – very often giving away secrets.